idoweinstein/LittleExplorer/README.md

   - Sets required back-end filters for our search option.
 For smart search, no filters are required.
   - Fetches the data from our DB.
   - In the location and smart search options - sorts the results by relevance.
 The relevance score of smart search results is calculated by `main_algo` in `app/algorithm.py`.
-- The `main_algo` function receives the list of the kindergartens and make 3 function calls to get the scores of the 3 aspects we mentioned:
+- The `main_algo` function receives the list of the kindergartens and makes 3 function calls to get the scores of the 3 aspects we mentioned:
-  - First, it constructs a list of all the kindergartens' description and send them to the `tfidf_score` function in the same python file.
+  - First, it constructs a list of all the kindergartens' descriptions and send them to the `tfidf_score` function in the same python file.
 `tfidf_score` calculates the TF-IDF score and the cosine similarity of the user input and all the kindergartens' descriptions.
-It uses the `preprocess_description` function which performs the stemming and removes stop words.
+It uses the `preprocess_description` function in the same file, which performs the stemming and removes stop words.
   - The next function in the `main_algo` is `location_score` which calculates the distances from the home and work addresses of the user and normalizes it to be a score from 0 to 1.
   - Finally, we have the `add_connection_bonus` function, also in the same file, which gets all the user's connection from the DB.
 Then, it checks if they rated the kindergarten and change its score accordingly.